 A relatively little known about southern Thai dish, for westerners at least, the Pak Lieng uses leaves from a tree growing in the south of Thailand.
-A suitable substitute to use would be spinach!
+A suitable substitute to use would be kale!

 1 Handful (Handful and a half)

-Pak Lieng leaves (or spinach)
+Pak Lieng leaves (or kale)

 Dark soy sauce